Best Office Chair for Back Pain 2023

 Ergonomic Features

 The Tranquility brings a quartet of awesome ergonomic features to the table.
-It boasts ergonomically sculpted armrests, which is something of a rarity, a well-implemented head and neck support, and a waterfall-style seat which helps improve blood circulation in your lower extremities.
+It boasts ergonomically sculpted armrests, which is something of a rarity, a well-implemented head and neck support, and a waterfall-style seat that helps improve blood circulation in your lower extremities.
 It’s’ also got a superb lumbar support system.

 Lumbar Support